vladkinoman/just-my-notes/books/best-computer-science-books.md

 > From the best to just the good.

-0. Algorithms by Cormen
+0. Introduction to Algorithms by Cormen, Leiserson, Rivest, Stein
 1. Algorithms: Design Manual by Skiena
-2. Algorithms by Sedgwick and Wayne
+2. Algorithms, 4th ed. by Sedgwick and Wayne
 3. Algorithm Design by Kleinberg and Tardos (best graph explanation)

 For fun (casual): Grokking Algorithms.